-From designing striking covers to putting together contents pages that pack a punch, we share 10 fantastic tips for breathing life into your magazine designs.
+From designing striking, creative magazine covers to putting together contents pages that pack a punch, we share ten fantastic tips for breathing life into your magazine template designs.

 1. Don’t Be Shy With Your Cover Designs

+The most aesthetically pleasing magazines always have great covers.
 There’s no point spending time perfecting the inside pages of your magazine if casual browsers don’t pick up the issue to take a look.
-An attention-grabbing cover is vital for selling your magazine to readers and inviting them to delve deeper into the publication.
+An attention-grabbing magazine cover design is vital for selling your magazine to readers and inviting them to delve deeper into the publication.

-That being said, an attention-grabbing cover doesn’t need to be brash.
-A rainbow spectrum of color and an over-packed layout can look dated and cheap; but balanced, strong headers and sub-headings teamed with simple, graphic callouts can draw attention in a subtler way.
+That being said, your magazine cover design doesn’t need to be brash.
+A rainbow spectrum of color and an over-packed layout can look dated and cheap; but balanced, strong headers and sub-headings paired with simple, graphic callouts draw attention to cool magazine covers in a subtler way.

-Try sticking to the A B C rule—stick to one A-heading (the magazine title), one strong (B) sub-heading (pulling out one article to be the main focus), and a larger selection of smaller (C) sub-headings.
+Try sticking to the A B C rule, which is used by the designers of the most creative magazine covers.
+Stick to one A-heading (the magazine title), one strong (B) sub-heading (pulling out one article to be the main focus), and a larger selection of smaller (C) sub-headings.
 Almost every magazine cover uses this rule to promote balance in the layout.

-Look to slab and display typefaces set in uppercase characters in shades of brilliant white, as in this stylish sports magazine template, to make text pop against a full-color photo.
+Look to slab and display typefaces set in uppercase characters in shades of brilliant white, as in this stylish InDesign magazine template called Arigat, to make text pop against a full-color photo.

-Allowing photos to ‘interact’ with typography is also a great way of making a cover appear more 3D, and gives the impression that the photo is jumping out at you.
-Cut the subject of the photo away from the background, and layer them so that parts of the subject are brought in front of text, and others behind.
+Allowing photos to ‘interact’ with typography is also a great way of making cool magazine covers appear more 3D, and gives the impression that the photo is jumping out at you.
+Cut the subject of the photo away from the background, and layer them so that parts of the subject are brought in front of text and others behind.
 Check out this tutorial on how to create a magazine cover in Adobe InDesign and Photoshop that uses this effect:

 2. A Single Pop of Color Shouts the Loudest!